Curtis Granderson: 2015

-In 2015, he became the team's primary leadoff hitter.
-He went on to lead the team in games played, runs scored, hits, stolen bases, walks, on-base percentage and total bases en route to a National League East division title.
-In the third game of the National League Division Series, Granderson picked up five RBI – this tied a Mets single game postseason record previously set by Carlos Delgado in the 2006 National League Championship Series, Edgardo Alfonzo in the 1999 NLCS and Rusty Staub in the 1973 World Series.
-After beating the Los Angeles Dodgers in five games in the NLDS, the Mets went on to sweep the Chicago Cubs in four games in the NLCS and advance to their first World Series since 2000.
+In 2015, Granderson became the team's primary leadoff hitter.
+He went on to lead the team in games played, runs scored, hits, stolen bases, walks, on-base percentage and total bases en route to a National League (NL) East division title.
+In the Game 3 of the NL Division Series (NLDS), Granderson picked up five RBI – this tied a Mets single game postseason record previously set by Carlos Delgado in the 2006 National League Championship Series (NLCS), Edgardo Alfonzo in the 1999 NLCS, and Rusty Staub in the 1973 World Series.
+After beating the Los Angeles Dodgers in five games in the NLDS, the Mets went on to sweep the Chicago Cubs in four games in the NLCS.

-Granderson and Daniel Murphy were the two most productive hitters in the Mets lineup during their 2015 postseason run to the World Series.
-While Murphy cooled off in the World Series against the Kansas City Royals, Granderson continued to be a consistent threat for the Mets out of the leadoff spot and also had three home runs and five RBIs in that World Series.
-In Game 1, after the Royals tied the game in the ninth inning with a home run off Mets closer Jeurys Familia, Granderson made an excellent leaping catch with nobody out in the bottom of the 11th inning, off the bat of the Royals fastest runner Jarrod Dyson, preventing what would have at least been a lead off triple and likely saving the game at the time, though the Royals would go on to win the game anyway in the bottom of the 14th inning on a sacrifice fly by Eric Hosmer.
+Granderson hit three home runs and five RBIs in the World Series.
+In Game 1, after the Royals tied the game in the ninth inning with a home run off Mets closer Jeurys Familia, Granderson made an excellent leaping catch with no outs in the bottom of the 11th inning, off the bat of the Royals fastest runner Jarrod Dyson, preventing what would have at least been a lead off triple and likely saving the game at the time.

 2016–2017

-On May 27, 2016, Granderson hit a walkoff home run against the Los Angeles Dodgers.
+On May 27, 2016, Granderson hit a walk-off home run against the Los Angeles Dodgers.
 He was the first batter up in the bottom of the 9th inning.
-As of June 16, 2016, Granderson had hit 17 leadoff homers since joining the Mets in 2014, a franchise record.
+By June 16, Granderson had hit 17 leadoff homers since joining the Mets in 2014, a franchise record.
 On September 17, Granderson hit two solo home runs against the Minnesota Twins at Citi Field.
 The first tied the ballgame in the bottom of the 11th inning and the second won the game in the bottom of the 12th inning.
-He became only the eighth player in Major League history to hit multiple home runs in extra innings of the same game.

-In the National League Wild Card Game against the San Francisco Giants on October 5, Granderson made an incredible catch to save several runs from scoring late in the close game.
+He became only the eighth player in major league history to hit multiple home runs in extra innings of the same game.
+In the NL Wild Card Game against the San Francisco Giants on October 5, Granderson made an incredible catch to save several runs from scoring late in the close game.

-On June 14, 2017, Granderson hit his 300th career home run in a Mets win over the Chicago Cubs.
-He batted .228 with the Mets in 2017, and for the season had the highest number of pitches per plate appearance in the major leagues (4.52).
+On June 14, 2017, Granderson hit his 300th career home run in a win over the Chicago Cubs.
+He batted .228 with the Mets in 2017.
+He had the highest number of pitches per plate appearance in the major leagues (4.52).